AngelDHackerman/BTC-ETH_Data_Analysis/README.md

 ![Volumen-Price BTC vs S&P 500 Correlation](/images/Fig8_BTC_SP500_Volume_Price_correlation.png)

+---

+<a id="volatility-analysis"></a>

-# Bitcoin shows high volatility compared to the S&P 500, but how volatile is BTC compared to the S&P 500?
+# Bitcoin shows high volatility compared to the S&P 500, but how volatile is BTC compared to the S&P 500? [⬆️ Go Back To Main Questions 🤓](#main-questions)
 ## Analyzing Volatility on Monthly and Yearly Scales

 ### Insights Analysis (Step 5.2)